|

 Note: Advanced programming of batch files is beyond the scope of this document.

-The general concept of batch files is that they are a text file that contains a sequence commands that are to be run in order, starting at the first line and continue to the last line.
+The general concept of batch files is that they are a text file that contains MS-DOS commands that are to be run, typically in order starting at the first line and continue to the last line.
 For example, you could create a batch file that copies a group of files to your USB memory stick.
-You can then click on the batch file from Windows and the batch file will be run.
+You can then double-click on the batch file from Windows and the batch file will be run.

-Batch files are regular text files but they have a filename ending with .bat rather than .txt.
-Since they are text files, you can create them using any plain text editor such as Windows Notepad editor.
-To run Notepa, select Notepad from the Windows start menu or type notepad at the command prompt.
+Batch files are text files but rather than having a filename ending with .txt, the filename ending is .bat.
+Since they are text files, you can create them using any text editor such as Windows Notepad editor.
+To run Notepad, select Notepad from the Windows start menu or type notepad at the command prompt.

-When you run a batch file, MS-DOS will display each command before it is run.
-That way if something does not work you can see what went wrong.
+When you run a batch file, MS-DOS will display each command just before it is run.
+That way if something does not work you can see what commands were run.
 If you do not want the commands echoed, at the start of your batch file add the line:

 @echo off To stop a batch file before it finishes, press